5/5

 Machiavellianism Personality Scale

-Everyone has a predisposition to manipulative behavior, but some are more prone and capable than others.
-The adoption of Niccolò Machiavelli's attitudes means that people can and even should be manipulated.
-Take this machiavellianism test to find out your own level.
+Everyone has some predisposition to manipulative behavior, but some are more prone to it than others.
+A Machiavellian worldview holds that people can and, when necessary, should be manipulated.
+Take this test to find out your own level.

 What is Machiavellianism?